wryandginger/esphome_zigbee_projects/zhatips.md

 # Set your Global Options with care

-* I don't have enhanced light color enhanced brightness features enabled.
-They cause stability issues when enabled.
 * I keep the mains and battery power timeouts high.
-Both of mine are set at 29000 seconds or about 8 hours.
+Mine are set at 8 and 12 hours respectively.
 Some devices don't do network check-ins frequently.
 * Having a high timeout keeps those devices available on your network.
+* Adjusting the advanced color and brightness settings may help if you are experiencing network instability.